Skip to main content

 FIT = ["DW_AB"]

-1. A subset of profiles are selected, and a grid search is performed on the parameters "KEX_AB", "PB" and "DW_AB".
+1. A subset of profiles is selected, and a grid search is performed on "KEX_AB", "PB", and "DW_AB".

-2. The parameters "KEX_AB", "PB" and "DW_AB" are set to vary.
-The selection of profiles remains the same as in the first step.
+2. The parameters "KEX_AB", "PB", and "DW_AB" are varied, using the same profile selection as in Step 1.

-3. All profiles are included in the fit, the parameters "KEX_AB" and "PB" are fixed, and a grid search is performed on the parameter "DW_AB".
+3. All profiles are included, "KEX_AB" and "PB" are fixed, and a grid search is performed on "DW_AB".

-Results are written on separate directories named according to the corresponding section name.
+Results are saved in directories named according to each step.

 FIT